rasjones/Flowplayer-DevKit/flash/pseudostreaming/trunk/README.txt

 3.2.6
 -----
 Fixes:
-- Pseudostreaming was causing cuepoints to be missed.
+- Pseudostreaming was causing cuepoints to be skipped.
+As a results subtitles shown using the captions plugin were skipped too.

 3.2.5
 -----